executors/executors/wording.md

 The `BulkTwoWayExecutor` requirements specify requirements for executors which create groups of execution agents in bulk from a single execution function with a channel for awaiting the completion of a submitted function object invoked by those execution agents and obtaining its result.

-A type `X` satisfies the `BulkTwoWayExecutor` requirements if it satisfies the general requirements on executors, as well as the requirements in the table below.
+A type `X` satisfies the `BulkTwoWayExecutor` requirements if it satisfies the general requirements on executors, as well as the requirements in the Table below.

 In the Table below,